vimmuyengwa/tswd-portfolio-vimbaiM/final-project-part-two.md

 ## Interview findings
 > Detail the findings from your interviews.
 Do not include PII.
 Capture specific insights where possible.

+For my first interview, the feedback received was to provide more information on the cloud, so audience could have more context.
+I decided to create a historical timelin to showcase this.
+The interviewers also suggested I focus on projects and more less the nitty gritty technical details.

 | **Questions**                        | **Interview 1 (briefly describe)**      | **Interview 2**  | **Interview 3**  |
 |--------------------------------------|-----------------------------------------|-----------------|-----------------|
 | **What do you think?**          | Dive into what is the cloud for the average person                   |                 |                 |